sensemore/SMCom/README.md

 # SMCom

-SMCom is a communication protocol can work on data link-layer such as UART,SPI or any wireless link-layer communications.
+SMCom is a communication protocol can work on data link-layer such as UART, SPI or any wireless link-layer communications.
 This repository provides different implementation in C++ and Python.

 SMCom provides node-to-node communication (public-addressable) or private communication from one device to another (private-no address).
+Users can implement their own communication frame if SMCom's native frames are not adequate.

-SMCom requires functions to handle communication channel which are write & read functions and two callbacks for user to define.
+SMCom requires functions to handle communication channel, which are write & read functions and two callbacks, for user to define.

 **SMCom :**
-- Easy to implement for many devices (ESP32, Arduino, Raspberry-Pi)
+- Easy to implement for many devices (Communication between embedded devices or embedded to computers such as ESP32, Arduino boards, Raspberry pi etc.)
-- Low memory budget (User can define the )
+- Low memory budget (User can define their internal buffers)
 - CRC check on messages so data loss can be detected and recovered
 - Provides cross platform communication mainly for embedded devices